Ways to count values in a worksheet

 For more information, see the section "Count cells that contain numbers that are not in a contiguous row or column" in the article COUNT function.

-Count cells in a column by using the Subtotal command in an outline
+Count cells in a column by using an outline

 Use the Subtotal command (Data tab, Outline group) to group and summarize a column of data.